google/cdep/doc/authoring.md

 ```

 ## Step 15 -- Fetch the package using coordinate
-At this point, assuming your Github repo is piblic, the package should be available to any CDep user.
+At this point, assuming your Github repo is public, the package should be available to any CDep user.
 Let's prove this by fetching by coordinate.
 ```
 ./cdep fetch com.github.*yourname*:boringssl-tutorial:0.0.0